 - Upload the entire theme folder into the themes folder on your server.

 - Once uploaded, navigate to Dashboard > Appearance > Themes in the WordPress Dashboard and hit Activate right below your newly uploaded theme.

 With either of the above two options, please make sure you are uploading the

-Dixie-Theme.zip file, and not a larger file that contains the entire theme package along with the documentation and PSD files.
+Dixie-Theme.zip file.
 If you upload the wrong file you will most likely get an error such as: “Error: missing style.css stylesheet.”

 Theme Installation Wizard

 Once you activate the theme, you'll notice you'll be redirected to an installation wizard once you activate the theme -

 Simply follow the wizard's instructions to install all the recommended plugins, add the theme license info (if applicable), create a child theme, and import the demo data.
 (You don't have to install all the recommended plugins, but it is highly advised that you do, and later on simply deactivate the ones you don't need)